MoCo-GHE-Admin/github-scripts/README.md

 ```
 usage: org_repo_perms_classic.py [-h] [--pat-key PATKEY] [--token TOKEN] [--repo REPO] org

-Report all admin permissions given to non-archived repos in an org, using restapi to aavoid undocumented rate limits
+Report all admin permissions given to non-archived repos in an org, using restapi to avoid undocumented rate limits - edit OWNERS in source to exclude common users

 positional arguments:
   org               The org to work with